s4kr4/hain/CONTRIBUTING.md

 # Contributing
 Want to contribute to hain?
 Well, you've come to the right place!

+First, join our mailing list and introduce yourself.
+You can join the mailing list by sending an email with Subscribe in the subject line to hain-request@freelists.org

+# Ideas / Enhancements
+If you have an idea for an enhancement, please join the mailing list to see how you can contribute that idea to hain, we can provide help with understanding the project and even help with learning a bit about programming.

+Everyone is welcome to contribute in any way they would like.

 # Issues
 When opening an issue, please go by the following: